 - 1 tablespoon Italian seasoning

 - 14.5 ounce can of petite diced tomatoes

 - 3 cans of water , from the 10.75 can

 - 1/2 cup pecorino reggiano cheese finely grated

-- Heat butter in Dutch oven or large pot over medium-high heat.
-Add garlic to brown, approximately 2-3 minutes.
-Add reduced fat cream cheese through dried onion stirring continuously until cream cheese is starting to melt, approximately 5 minutes.
+- Heat the butter in Dutch oven or large pot over medium-high heat.
+Add the garlic to soften, approximately 2-3 minutes.
+Add the cream cheese, Italian seasoning, dried onion and salt, stirring until the cream cheese starts to melt.

-- Add entire can, juice and all, of petite diced tomatoes and condensed tomato soup.
-Fill empty 10.75 ounce can of soup 3 times with water and pour into Dutch oven or large pot.
-Bring to a boil.
-Continue to boil until reduced by a quarter.
+- Pour in the petite diced tomatoes and condensed tomato soup.
+Fill the empty 10.75 ounce can of soup 3 times with water and pour into Dutch oven or large pot.
+Bring to a low simmer until reduced by a quarter, approximately 15-20 minutes.

-- Add cooked sausage and heat for an additional 2 minutes.
-Add frozen tortellini and spinach.
-Stir and continue to boil for 5-7 minutes or until tortellini are cooked all the way through.
+- Return the cooked sausage to the soup and heat for an additional 2 minutes.
+Add the frozen tortellini and spinach.
+Stir and continue to simmer for 5-7 minutes or until tortellini are cooked all the way through.

-- Ladle into bowls and garnish with pecorino reggiano cheese.
-Enjoy your Creamy Tortellini and Sausage Soup!
+- Ladle into bowls and garnish with the pecorino reggiano cheese.